 Does Research Support Saw Palmetto for Hair Loss?

 Some studies have shown that saw palmetto can improve hair density and reduce hair loss by blocking DHT to a mild extent.
+Here are a few examples of conducted trials:

 Key Randomised Controlled Trials